 Failing Hot Water Systems

-If your hot water heater is not working as well as expected, verify that the temperature is set high enough.
-If you have a gas water heater, confirm the pilot light is still lit.
-If everything looks right, call Levy & Son Service Experts so we can send out a professional plumber to figure out what’s going on.
-To avoid this trouble altogether, make sure you are scheduling yearly hot water heater maintenance and it’s best if you service it well before winter begins.
+If your hot water heater is not operating as well as expected, verify that the temperature is set high enough.
+If you own a gas water heater, confirm the pilot light is still lit.
+If these aren’t the cause of your hot water issues, call Levy & Son Service Experts so we can send out a professional plumber to figure out what’s going on.
+To avoid this trouble altogether, be sure you are having your hot water heater serviced annually and it’s best if you service it well before cold temperatures set in.
 Call 469-250-0932 to ensure you don’t get left without warm water this winter.